redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ### Fetch ClusterServiceVersion to generate the information

-If none of the above approaches work, we finally fallback to getting the information from `ClusterServiceVersion`
+If none of the above approaches work or are not implemented yet then we fallback to getting the information from `ClusterServiceVersion`

 We generate the description in this approach based on `spec.customresourcedefinitions` present in the ClusterServiceVersion.
 This CRD def is different from what is provided by the `CustomResourceDefinition` as it has less information.